jacobmoyle/ctci-ES6/notes/ChapterOne/HashTables.md

 ## Run Time

 Worst case is `O(N)` if the occurrence of collisions is high, where `N` is the number of keys.

+## Collisions

+When a map function maps two distinct inputs to the same output.
+A node must then be chained using a linked list, assuming enough memory is available.